Learning with Interactive 3D Models

 Every human develops abstract categories based on experience with concrete objects that stand as examples with diagnostic properties of the category: birds, pots and pans, friends, even minerals and rocks.

+Which learning experience can lead to superior performance in rock identification?
 Can students learn to identify a granite, for example, from studying multiple examples of interactive 3D models of physical samples?
-We don't know - yet!
-Engagement conditions designed by Robert Nosofsky through collaborative award and programmed by Brande-directed software engineers in Rockviewer.
+We're getting close from data of experiments designed by Robert Nosofsky through collaborative award and programmed by Brande-directed software engineers in Rockviewer.

 Training #1 - Traditional for Generations